 - Triglyph – Rectangles formed by the Triglyphs.

-- Meotope/Triglyph – Rectangles formed by each pair of Meotopes and Triglyphs.
+- Metope/Triglyph – Rectangles formed by each pair of Metopes and Triglyphs.

 - Entablature/Architrave – Height of the Entablature to the height of the Architrave.